 Dan Malloy graduated from Boston College in 1977, then Boston College Law School in 1980 before going on to be the first person without sight impairment to take the bar exam orally.
 After passing the bar, he became an Assistant District Attorney in Brooklyn, New York where he prosecuted felony crimes.
 After four years as a prosecutor, Dan returned home to Stamford to marry his wife, Cathy Malloy.
 The couple, married nearly 40 years, raised three sons – Dannel, Ben and Sam.
 During this time, Dan Malloy served on the Board of Finance and Board of Education before going on to lead the city as mayor for 14 years.

 In 2010, Dan Malloy was elected to serve as the 88th Governor of the State of Connecticut.
-Inheriting an economy that had minimal net job growth for 20 years, as Governor he focused on small businesses and growth industries to help the private sector grow more than 50,000 jobs.
-His Administration has worked with over 1,000 small businesses to help them create and maintain over 14,000 jobs.
+Inheriting an economy that had minimal net job growth for 20 years, as Governor he focused on small businesses and growth industries to help the private sector grow nearly 60,000 jobs.
+His Administration has worked with over 1,100 small businesses to help them create and maintain over 16,000 jobs.
 When businesses said they wanted to leave the state, he made sure they stayed, keeping those jobs in Connecticut.
 He has since worked to make state government foster an environment for innovation and growth so companies invest in Connecticut for the long run.

 Dan Malloy knows that if Connecticut wants to remain competitive in a global economy, we must invest in education at every level.
 At a time when most states were cutting education funding, Dan Malloy steadily increased funding to local schools and funded thousands of pre-K slots so that all children – regardless of zip code or family income – have access to early childhood education.
 Thanks to Dan Malloy’s legislation, Connecticut will achieve universal access to pre-K by 2019.
 These investments are already paying off in Connecticut with rising graduation rates, student test scores topping national lists and the achievement gap beginning to close.
 Dan Malloy is helping parents start college savings accounts for newborns, and working to make higher education and skills-based training more affordable.